johnlawsharrison/KEXPPlaylist/README.md

 # you'll see the migrations run
 exit
 ```
+Assuming all goes well, you should be able to navigate to [http://localhost:8000/playlist](http://localhost:8000/playlist) and use the application!

 This setup probably isn't suitable for production without a few tweaks for db creds etc.